-The prevention of eye strain, backaches and neck and shoulder pain begins with the proper equipment and set up.
+The prevention of eye strain, backaches and neck pain begins with the proper equipment and set up.
 Healthy computing.com suggests the following:

-- Center your monitor with the screen tilted slightly upward – this will enable you to view the entire screen clearly, so you won’t have to adapt by moving your head and neck, or shifting to a bad posture.
+- Center your monitor with the screen tilted slightly upward – This allows you to see the entire screen clearly without having to move your head or shifting to a bad posture.

-- Sit an arm’s length away – to prevent eye strain, an arm’s length distance is best unless your monitor is 20 inches or larger in which case you have to sit further back.
+- Sit an arm’s length away – Sit an arm’s length from your computer to prevent eye strain.
+If your monitor is 20 inches or larger, you will have to sit further back.

-- Beware of glare – remove sources of glare (which causes you to squint, thereby causing eye strain or headaches).
-You can find these by turning your monitor off and examining any reflections visible on it.
+- Beware of glare – Remove sources of glare.
+These cause you to squint, thereby causing eye strain or headaches.
+Find these spots by turning your monitor off and examining any reflections visible on it.

-- Balance the brightness of your monitor – the brightness of your monitor should be equal to the area directly behind it.
+- Balance the brightness of your monitor – Ideally, your monitor’s brightness should be equal to the brightness of the area directly behind it.
 Prevent uneven brightness (which causes headaches or vision issues) by adjusting monitor settings accordingly.
-You can usually find the monitor brightness settings by right-clicking on your desktop and choosing display settings.

-- Adjust your font size and color – the size of the text should ideally be two or three times the size of the smallest text that you can read.
-Black text on white works best.
+- Adjust your font size and color – The size of the text on your screen should be two or three times the size of the smallest text that you can read.
+Also, black text on white works best.

 Did you know that sitting is now considered a “disease”?
 Studies show that prolonged sitting is associated with an increased risk for heart disease, cancer and death (Sitting for prolonged periods increases risk of death, disease: study, CTV News).
-Taking frequent breaks is not only good for your eyes but for your entire body.
-Doctors suggest:
+Doctors suggest taking frequent breaks as well as:

 - Setting an alarm to remind you to take a break and exercise